Mandø: History

-A local record, Avia Ripensis (Ribe Oldemoder), mentions the existence of a local church in 1340.
-The current building dates from 1727.
+A local archival source, Avia Ripensis (Ribe Oldemoder), mentions the existence of a local church in 1340.
+In the 16th and 17th century, storm surges destroyed the first two churches, and the current, whitewashed church dates to 1639 (restored in 1727).
+It was built on the highest point of the dunes.
 The island belonged to the royal demesne until 1741 when the islanders purchased it at auction.
 Mandø remains sparsely populated compared to the neighbouring islands, Fanø and Rømø.

-The census of 1890 records the island's population as 262, a number which has now dwindled to c.
-70.
+The population has generally declined over decades and centuries.
+It was 97 in 1860, 244 in 1870 (following the effects of the Prussian war), and the census of 1890 records the island's population as 262, a number which dwindled by 2023 to c.
+27.